thestatsguy/thestatsguy/content/post/2020-05-10-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 * The World Wide Web, PageRank
 * Graph models, random graph, stochastic block model, exponential random graph model

 Another interesting point for me on this module was that the lectures took place on Saturdays 1pm to 3pm, which turned out to be a good timing for lectures^[What I did was that I would spend the whole Saturday morning to rest and get ready and then have lunch in school.
 After the lecture, I would then head over to VivoCity for dinner, coffee, and then do a bit more of work or studying.
 It was rather therapeutic.].
-I don't believe this module offered regularly.
+I don't believe this module is offered regularly.

 #### ST5218 Advanced Statistical Methods in Finance